Jiawei-Xing/SingleCellStochastics/README.md

 Alternatively, clone the original MACHINA repo (https://github.com/raphael-group/machina) and modify the codes from `src/simulation` using `Lineage_simulation/src`.
 Compile and run simulation follow instructions from MACHINA.
 ### Lineage reconstruction
-Sample cells from simulation and build cell lineage tree using `cell_lineage.py`, which takes clonal cells and cell division history from simulation, samples cells from each clone with a proportion (default 1.0, use all cells), and coalescents them into a cell lineage tree.
-An example of cell lineage tree sampling 30% of cells:
+Sample cells from simulation and build cell lineage tree using `cell_lineage.py`, which takes clonal cells and cell division history from simulation, samples cells from each clone with a proportion (default 1.0, use all simulated cells), and coalescents them into a cell lineage tree.
+An example of cell lineage tree sampling 30% of simulated cells:
 ```
 cd ..
 python cell_lineage.py --cell_file sim/cloneCells.txt --history_file sim/cellDivisionHistory.txt --output_file m1_mig1e-2_K1e3_f1_p0.3.nwk -p 0.3